Ineos Grenadiers: Sponsorship and budgets

 According to the results of a study commissioned by Cyclingnews.com and performed by Repucom, the team gave more media value to their sponsors and partners than any other cycling team.
 The team delivered approximately $550m in advertising value, the highest amount achieved by any professional team.

 BSkyB provided £30 million in sponsorship for the team and will back the team as name sponsor until the end of 2013.
 The team also receives further sponsorship from 21st Century Fox (previously News Corporation) and Sky Italia.
 Pinarello supplies bicycle frames and forks.
 On 5 January 2010, Adidas were announced as the team's official apparel and accessories partner.

-Gatorade, Marks & Spencer, Oakley, IG Markets are additional sponsors and Jaguar are providers of the team cars.
+Gatorade, Marks & Spencer, Oakley, IG Markets are additional sponsors.
+Jaguar are providers of the team cars.

 The team jerseys were changed to black and green beginning with the 2011 Tour de France, when the team formed Sky Rainforest Rescue, a three-year partnership with WWF to help raise awareness of deforestation in Brazil.
 At the 2018 Tour de France, the team wore special kit in support of the Sky Ocean Rescue initiative, with the goal of eliminating single-use plastic team-wide by 2020.

-On 25 June 2013, the team announced that the logo of 21st Century Fox (the direct successor to News Corporation following the spin-off of its publishing business) would appear on the team's kit and team vehicles.
+On 25 June 2013, the team announced that the logo of 21st Century Fox, the direct successor to News Corporation following the spin-off of its publishing business, would appear on the team's kit and team vehicles.

 On the second rest day of the 2016 Tour de France, the team announced they had signed a four-year extension with Pinarello – supplying the team with bikes until 2020.

 Castelli started providing the team's kit beginning in 2017 after their 3-year partnership with Rapha ended.
 The new kit was revealed during the Rouleur Classic event on 3 November 2016.

 On 12 December 2018, Sky's parent company 21st Century Fox confirmed that they would withdraw sponsorship of the team at the end of the 2019 season, but would until the 2019 Tour de France seek a new sponsor.

 On 19 March 2019, Team Sky announced that Ineos, a multinational chemicals company owned by Jim Ratcliffe, would become the new title sponsor as of 1 May 2019.

 In 2021, the team announced that Belgian kit manufacturer Bioracer will provide the team kit from 2022 onwards.

+On 13 December 2023, the team announced that Gobik would become their new on-bike race apparal partner from 2024, replacing Bioracer as the manufacturer of the teams kits in a 'long-term partnership.'